Coventry: Schools

 Many of the secondary schools in and around Coventry are specialist colleges, such as Finham Park School, which is a mathematics and IT college, a teacher training school and the only school in Coventry to offer studying the International Baccalaureate, and Coventry Blue Coat Church of England School which has recently become a specialist college of music, one of only a few in the country.
 Cardinal Wiseman Catholic School specialises in languages.
 Bishop Ullathorne RC School became a specialist college in humanities in 2006.
 Ernesford Grange Community Academy, in the south east, is a specialist science college.
 Coundon Court School is a Technology College.
 Pattison College, a private school opened in 1949, specialises in the performing arts.
-There is also Caludon Castle School, a business and enterprise school, which has been rebuilt over 2005–07.
+Caludon Castle School is a business and enterprise school, which was rebuilt over 2005–07.
 Exhall Grange School and Science College is in the north of the city, although, its catchment area is north Warwickshire.
-There is also Cardinal Newman Catholic School and Community College and Whitley academy.
+There is also Cardinal Newman Catholic School and Community College and Whitley Academy in the city.

 Coventry has a variety of schools: Two of the oldest secondary schools being President Kennedy School founded in 1966 and located in the north-west of Coventry (currently undergoing rebuilding work) and Sidney Stringer Academy which is located in the centre of the city.
 It is a co-educational school and has moved into a larger building costing £28 million.

 The Coventry School Foundation comprises the independent schools King Henry VIII School and Bablake School together with King Henry VIII Preparatory School.

 The Woodlands Academy and Tile Hill Wood School were the last remaining single sex schools in the city, serving boys and girls respectively.
 These schools merged onto the Tile Hill Wood site in 2016 before officially being rebranded as West Coventry Academy in 2017.
 Both Woodlands and Tile Hill shared a joint sixth form along with The Westwood Academy called West Coventry Sixth Form, but in 2018 Westwood left the sixth form and it now operates under the name West Coventry Academy Sixth Form.

 The Westwood Academy, which is a Technology College, is close to the University of Warwick.
 It is the only school in Coventry that is a CISCO Academy and has links with other educational establishments, industry and the local community.

-Sherbourne Fields School is an educational school for young people with disabilities and is located in the Coundon area.
+Sherbourne Fields School is a school for young people with disabilities and is located in the Coundon area.
 It opened in the 1960s.